 - Be available to work.
 Personal obligations and responsibilities preventing an individual from working may result in the loss of benefits.
 Transportation is also required to be considered available for work.

 - Claim unemployment benefits each week online or by phone.

 - Actively seek work.
 A minimum of 3 employers per week must be contacted.
 Employers must be contacted over the phone, online, or in person.
 Sending resumes and applications is also acceptable.

 - Not refuse fair job offers.
-The claimant may have to compromise desired salary and commute distance.
-Failure to accept a suitable job will result in temporary loss of benefits.
+The claimant may have to compromise their desired salary and commute distance.
+Failure to accept a suitable job will result in a temporary loss of benefits.

 - Attend each One-Stop Career Center appointment.
 Some claimants may be required to occasionally check in with a One-Stop Career Center.
 It is the claimant’s responsibility to attend each appointment and to reschedule missed appointments in a timely manner.